hemilpatel971/Name-Entity-Recognition/README.md

 Download the dataset from this link https://github.com/dice-group/FOX/tree/master/input/Wikiner.

 # Pre trained word vectors
 Link to download the Glove model https://nlp.stanford.edu/projects/glove/.
-There are different models with different vector dimension.
+There are different models with different vector dimensions.
 I have used the 50 dimension vector for faster performance.